Ph.D., State University of New York at Buffalo

-He is one of the founders of the International Conference on Information Systems (ICIS) and a Fellow of the Decision Sciences Institute (DSI).
+Professor Kendall is one of the founders of the International Conference on Information Systems (ICIS) and a Fellow of the Decision Sciences Institute (DSI).

-Ken was recently named EDSIG IS Educator of the Year for 2010.
+Ken was named EDSIG IS Educator of the Year for 2010.
 EDSIG is the Education Special Interest Group of the Association of Information Technology Professionals (AITP).

-Over the years his research has arisen from addressing key questions primarily around the topic of analysis and design of emerging and existing information systems and technologies in organizations, as well as their individual, organizational, and social implications.
+Over the years Professor Kendall’s research has arisen from addressing key questions primarily around the topic of analysis and design of emerging and existing information systems and technologies in organizations, as well as their individual, organizational, and social implications.
 Systems analysis and design is a practical discipline, and Ken’s research has always maintained a foot in the practitioner camp.

 Ken has also worked in an interdisciplinary way, solving problems jointly with co-authors across many fields including MIS and operations management, and he has researched many application areas including ecommerce, decision support systems (DSS), and information systems in several nonprofit organizations including those in health care, state law enforcement, education, and off-Broadway theatre.